mindmui/blog/_posts/2017-12-13-Predict-cars-market.md

 In this case, we would compare the `horsepower` and `racing_stripes` values to find the most similar car, which is the Yugo.
 Since the Yugo is fast, we would predict that the Camaro is also fast.
 This is an example of 1-nearest neighbors -- we only looked at the most similar car, giving us a k of 1.

-If we performed a 2-nearest neighbors, we would end up with 2 True values (for the Delorean and the Yugo), which would average out to True.
-The Delorean and Yugo are the two most similar cars, giving us a k of 2.
+If we performed a 2-nearest neighbors, we would end up with 2 `True` values (for the Delorean and the Yugo), which would average out to `True`.
+The Delorean and Yugo are the two most similar cars, giving us a `k` of 2.

-If we did 3-nearest neighbors, we would end up with 2 True values and a False value, which would average out to True.
-If the predicting values are numerical rather than boolean, similarly, we would take an average of that numerical value.
+If we did 3-nearest neighbors, we would end up with 2 `True` values and a `False` value, which would average out to `True`.
+If the predicting values are of type `float` rather than `boolean`, similarly, we would take an average of the numerical values.

-The number of neighbors we use for k-nearest neighbors (k) can be any value less than the number of rows in our dataset.
+The number of neighbors we use for k-nearest neighbors (`k`) can be any value less than the number of rows in our dataset.
 In practice, looking at only a few neighbors makes the algorithm perform better, because the less similar the neighbors are to our data, the worse the prediction will be.

 ### The Data